Holger Henke: Research and scholarship

-Henke studies international relations (Caribbean, Europe, US, und Asia), migration, political culture and development (political economy).
+Henke studies international relations (Caribbean, Europe, US, and Asia), migration, political culture and development (political economy).
 He has published seven books and numerous scholarly articles.
-Henke was the editor of the peer-reviewed journal Wadabagei: A Journal of the Caribbean and its Diasporas.
+For numerous years Henke was the editor of the peer-reviewed journal Wadabagei: A Journal of the Caribbean and its Diasporas.
 In 2010-11 he served as President of the Caribbean Studies Association.
 Henke also served as an advisory board member of the Caribbean Research Center at Medgar Evers College (City University of New York), where he previously had worked as assistant director.
 Until 2012 he was a senior research fellow of the Council on Hemispheric Affairs in Washington (D.C.).
 From 2011-2015 he provided annual country reports for several Caribbean nations to the Washington-based think tank Freedom House; since 2018 he has provided similar reviews for the V-Dem Institute (University of Gothenburg).
 In 2013 Dr. Henke received a Fulbright International Education Administrators (US-UK) Award.
 In 2014 he participated in the Harvard University Institute for Management and Leadership in Education (MLE).
 In August 2010, he received the honorary citizenship of Jamaica.